susanlum/Sales-Insights-using-Power-BI/README.md

 * Sales director requests for automated dashboard to track sales performance across regions and generate real time sales insights (instead of going through tons of excel sheets during the meeting).

 ### Data Discovery <br>
-Define AIMS grid to define purpose and success criteria of data analysis project.
+* Create AIMS grid to define purpose and success criteria of data analysis project.

 ***Purpose***: To unlock sales insights that are not visible before sales team for decision support & automate them to reduced manual time spent in data gathering.